larsmagne/ewp/README.md

 * M: List the media on this blog.
 * C: List the comments on this blog.
 * c: Make a comment.
+* s: List posts with a specific status.
 * &gt;: Load more posts.